Lottery for Special Purpose Schools

 Wayne School of Engineering is an academically challenging school that provides the nurturing environment necessary for student growth and success.
 The school offers a unique educational experience, where students will be exposed to a curriculum which is designed to build problem solving, higher order thinking and teamwork.
 Middle school athletics are offered at WSE.
 As well, WSE is paired with Goldsboro High School for high school athletics

-The Wayne School of Engineering student is looking to advance him or herself through a rigorous curriculum that places an emphasis on science, technology, engineering and mathematics.
-Students complete a lottery application during their 5th grade year to attend WSE for grades 6 - 12.
+The Wayne School of Engineering student is looking to advance him/herself through a rigorous curriculum that places an emphasis on science, technology, engineering and mathematics.
+Students complete a lottery application during their 5th grade year to attend WSE for grades 6-12.

 Visit the Wayne School of Engineering website by clicking on WSE Website.